 Step 4: The switch should be toggled.
 This is when a window will appear asking for confirmation to activate WiFi calling, followed by another window displaying WiFi calling in blue.

 Step 5: Choose “Continue” and then you’ll be able to make calls through WiFi.

 Before you use this feature please be aware of this particular essential: When you’re calling Emergency Services, you will need to wait for some time as the call set-up times are lengthier.
 An alternative option is to check if your service provider is working in this instance.

 Also, it can take a few minutes before the WiFi indicator pops up beside your carrier name on the top of your device.

 That’s all you need to know.
-Follow the steps above to start WiFi Calling with your iPhone running iOS 10.
+Follow the steps above to start WiFi Calling with your iPhone running iOS 11 and iOS 10.